 Everyone loves a surprise.
 And you can use the element of surprise in your marketing.

-For example, you could send a unique, random-generated gift code to your email subscribers.
+For example, you could send your email subscribers a unique, random-generated gift code.
 Shoppers enter the code at the checkout to see what discount they get.
-Here’s what Death Wish Coffee did:
+Here’s what Death Wish Coffee did in 2019:

 It’s a great way of building surprise and intrigue as shoppers have to wait until the final moment to see their discount.